 - Have your website security checked regularly by an expert.

 - Make backups of your website and any databases on a regular basis.

-Online shops are also a common target for hackers who want to access customer or credit card details.
-In this respect, the EU’s new General Data Protection Regulation specifies strict regulations that shop owners need to be aware of.
+- Hackers often try to gain access to customer or credit card details.
+The EU’s new General Data Protection Regulation lays down strict regulations that shop owners need to be aware of.

 - Install processes to check whether orders above a certain value are genuine.
 This can be done, for example, by checking the delivery address given (does it match the buyer’s?) and the buyer’s identity.